The Drawn Together Movie: The Movie!: Plot

 After Foxxy retrieves a drunk, heavily pregnant Toot from Bedrock, the housemates travel to Make-A-Point Land with the Suck My Taint Girl.
-The wizard there gives the group a box, saying it contains a point.
-Spanky persuades most of the housemates to reject the point in favor of continuing with vulgar and offensive behavior for their own pleasure, but Wooldoor opens the box whereupon the eraser bomb inside explodes, killing him.
+The land's resident wizard gives the group a box, saying it contains a point.
+Spanky persuades most of the housemates to reject the point in favor of continuing with vulgar and offensive behavior for their own pleasure, but Wooldoor – still desperate to get back on the air – opens the box whereupon the eraser bomb inside explodes, killing him.
 The Network Head, I.S.R.A.E.L. and the Jew Producer show up to erase the remaining cast.
 The Suck My Taint Girl reveals that she is the Network Head's wife and that she alerted him to the group's whereabouts.

-The Jew Producer convinces I.S.R.A.E.L. to spare the housemates, and I.S.R.A.E.L. impales the Network Head on a spike.
-The Network Head reveals he has too many eraser bombs strapped to his waist to erase all of Make-A-Point Land.
-The Jew Producer and Suck My Taint Girl struggle for the detonator and drop it, killing them and deleting Make-A-Point Land and everyone in it.
-The housemates escape with the help of The Giant Who Shits Into His Own Mouth (a parody of a South Park metaphor for political bipartisanship).
+The Jew Producer convinces I.S.R.A.E.L. to spare the housemates, motivating I.S.R.A.E.L. to impale the Network Head on a spike.
+The dying Network Head subsequently reveals he has enough eraser bombs strapped to his waist to erase all of Make-A-Point Land.
+The Jew Producer and Suck My Taint Girl struggle for the detonator and drop it, killing them and erasing Make-A-Point Land and everyone in it.
+However, the housemates escape with the help of the Giant Who Shits into His Own Mouth (a parody of a South Park metaphor for political bipartisanship).

 The Giant and surviving housemates visit the remains of the Drawn Together house.
 The Jew Producer's son takes over and tells them that he might be able to give them a direct-to-DVD movie.
 I.S.R.A.E.L. arrives, and she and the giant are smitten with each other.
 Everyone laughs until Spanky steps on an unexploded eraser bomb, erasing the group and ending the series.